Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 #### Activation

-Edit crontab: uncomment entries for data-experiment builds builds.
+Edit crontab: uncomment entries for data-experiment builds.
 Builds will start at scheduled time.
 Check for build report 1 or 2 days later at:

     https://bioconductor.org/checkResults/3.12/data-experiment-LATEST/

 ### Workflows and "long tests" builds

 Repeat data-experiment instructions. _Top-level working dirs_ for these builds are `bbs-3.12-workflows` and `bbs-3.12-bioc-longtests`.

 ### Summary and follow-up